 Von Eckardstein‘s comprehensive repertoire spans the baroque period up through music of the 21st century.
 As such, he has premiered the works of modern-day composers, in particular the American Sidney Corbett.
 One of his special focuses is the demanding late romantic piano music of some less known composers, especially Nicolai Medtner.

-His CD recordings with compositions by Medtner, Skrjabin, Wagner, Schubert and others aroused great interest.
-A new CD with works by Debussy and Dupont is being under preparation and will be published in 2016.
+His CD recordings with compositions by Medtner, Skrjabin, Wagner, Schubert, Schumann and others aroused great interest.
+A new CD with works by Debussy and Dupont is being under preparation and will be published mid 2018.

 Biographie / Français